LokiMidgard/Dice-Tool/docs/how-it-works.md

 5|2/27

 And have visit 5/9 of the sample space.
-We will never be able to search the complete sample space, but we we can stop if we searched enough, e.g. 99,99% of it.
+We will never be able to search the complete sample space (in this example), but we we can stop if we searched enough, e.g. 99,99% of it.

 You may have noticed, the first part of both runs is identical up to state 4.